Koltay/osuEscape/README.md

  ### Auto Connection:

  - **Auto Submission:**
- > After players hit the last note of the beatmap, *"full combo"* score meeting the user requirement (accuracy) would be submitted
+ > After players hit the last note of the beatmap, score meeting the user requirement (accuracy or full combo) would be submitted

- *Dropping slider ends still count as a "full combo" score

- > The score would be submitted to the server while players are on the results screen
+ > The score would be submitted to the server while players are on the result screen

  - **Auto Blocking:**